josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 **H|Miho Takeda:** *Miho grunts*

-The ICH had been trying to open up formal communications with the Dojeer, hoping to end this conflict peacefully.
+The IEE had been trying to open up formal communications with the Dojeer, hoping to end this conflict peacefully.

 Still, it's disturbing that they know her name.

 *Miho sighs loudly*

-Patton, have intel continue recording incoming messages from the Dojeer and send them to central command.
+Patton, have your sensors continue recording incoming messages from the Dojeer and send them to central command.

 We're moving to the next sector.
-Nikolai, you shall move to the adjacent sector, and I will be in the other.
+Nikolai, you will move to the adjacent sector, and I will be in the other.

 Keep moving forward, Patton.